malys/flickr-uploader/README.md

   -e DESCRIPTION, --description DESCRIPTION
                         Description for uploaded filesOverwrites description
                         from INI config file.
-  -t TAGS, --tags TAGS  Space-separated tags for uploaded files.It appends to
+  -t TAGS, --tags TAGS  Space-separated tags for uploaded files.
+It appends to
                         the tags defined in INI file.
   -r, --drip-feed       Wait a bit between uploading individual files -p P, --processes P   Number of photos to upload simultaneously.
   -g, --remove-ignored  Remove previously uploaded files, that are now being
-                        ignored due to change of the INI file configuration EXCLUDED_FOLDERS
+                        excluded due to change of the INI file configuration EXCLUDED_FOLDERS
   -l N, --list-photos-not-in-set N
                         List as many as N photos not in set.
 Maximum listed